marinesciencedude/Black-Ops-Trilogy-Weapon-Packs/README.md

-It's advised to make a back-up of wpn_t7_zmb_weapons.gdt, black_ops_3_fx.gdt since this will be replaced with a version that doesn't produce duplicate asset errors with Smurphy's Improved BO3 Ray Gun some might want to make a back-up of core_patch.csv or skip copying the zone_source folder as it is only here to demonstrate that weaponoptions.csv must be commented out
+It's advised to make a back-up of wpn_t7_zmb_weapons.gdt, black_ops_3_fx.gdt since this will be replaced with a version that doesn't produce duplicate asset errors with Smurphy's Improved BO3 Ray Gun some might want to make a back-up of core_patch.csv or skip copying the zone_source folder as it is only here to demonstrate that weaponoptions.csv must be commented out you can skip copying the bin folder as it is only here to demonstrate that \_custom is to be added to converter_gdt_dirs_0.txt
 Note also that share\raw\sound\aliases\user_aliases.csv and share\raw\sound\globals\loadspec.csv are replaced if you need to make a back-up of them.

 * TheSkyeLord's BO1 Weapon Ports: https://www.ugx-mods.com/forum/full-weapons/84/skyes-bo1-weapon-ports/23143/